 We are committed to year-on-year improvements in our operational energy efficiency.
 As such, a register of energy efficiency measures available to us has been compiled, with a view to implementing these measures in the next five years.
-Measures taken in 2022/23 include:
+Measures taken in 2023/24 include:

-- Installation of double-glazed windows and doors at Wymondham College, Old Buckenham High School, Framingham Earl High School, Fakenham Academy, and Ghost Hill Infant School in the year. - Installation of LED lighting units at Wymondham College and City Academy Norwich. - Installation of new boilers at Wymondham College, Old Buckenham High School, and Stradbroke High School. - Replaced inefficient and outdated computer hardware and servers with more energy-efficient units. - At Old Buckenham High School replaced kitchen ovens with more efficient units.
+- Installation of double-glazed windows and doors at Burston Primary School, Framingham Earl High School, Ghost Hill Infant & Nursery School, and Wymondham College in the year. - Installation of LED lighting units at Burston Primary School, City Academy Norwich, Framingham Earl High School and Wymondham College. - Replacing the high voltage ring main at Wymondham College. - Replaced inefficient and outdated computer hardware and servers with more energy-efficient units.